odewahn/carina-gui/README.md

 You can download the binary from the release page.

+## Credentials

+The GUI requires an API endpoint, your Rackspace username, and your API key (available in your user settings).
+It will try to use the environment variables `RACKSPACE_API_ENDPOINT`, `RACKSPACE_USERNAME`, and `RACKSPACE_APIKEY` to pre-populate these fields.

 ## Building (OSX)

 See [andlabs/ui](https://github.com/andlabs/ui) for more specific requirements for your platform, but on OSX the main thing you need is XCODE and Go 1.5.
 Once you have thos, do this: